NVIDIA/MatX/docs_input/index.rst

 Welcome To MatX's Documentation!
 ================================

-**MatX** is a modern C++ library for numerical computing on NVIDIA GPUs and limited support for CPUs.
+**MatX** is a modern C++ library for numerical computing on NVIDIA GPUs and CPUs.
 The main features include:

 * Compile-time expression evaluation for generating GPU kernels
 * Near-native performance for GPU kernels while using a syntax similar to Python or MATLAB
 * Easy frontend API to many popular CUDA libraries
+* Easy frontend API to CPU libraries (NVPL, FFTW, OpenBLAS, BLIS) on ARM and x86
 * Header-only without need for compilation
 * Single tensor type used across entire API
 * Intuitive error messages